Skatinger/master_thesis/wiki_poc/readme.md

 3. `pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu113`
 4. `pip install -r requirements.txt`

+**Some jobs needs huggingface accelerate and bitsandbytes, check the correct versions for your GPU.**

 ## Ubelix
 When running on a normal machine all scripts can be executed directly.
 To run on ubelix, slurm jobs have to be defined